locationtech/geogig/doc/manual/source/interaction/geopackage-import-export.rst

 	  </result>
 	</task>

-Note once the task is finished, the `result` element contains the download link for the generated geopackage file.
+Note, once the task is finished, the `result` element contains the download link for the generated GeoPackage file.

 Finally, download the GeoPackage: